JimberSoftware/docs/company/users/users.md

 > [!INFO]
->  Secure mode can only be enabled if Network Isolation is also enabled.
+>  Secure mode can only be enabled if Network Isolation <!--`Jimber SASE Licence`--> is also enabled.

 - **Security Consultant**:
    - This option is only available for **partners**.